 [This article was originally published in STARBURST #471]

 With an original silent horror movie idea - inspired by Alien and the work of M. Night Shyamalan - filmmakers BRYAN WOODS and SCOTT BECK went on to create one of the most refreshingly original scripts of recent years, A QUIET PLACE.
-With the eagerly awaited A QUIET PLACE: PART II due to hit screens soon, we reflect with the duo on the destined journey from page to screen, while going into larger detail about how John Krasinski and Emily Blunt helped flesh out the franchise-to-be...
+With the eagerly awaited A QUIET PLACE: PART II finally hitting cinemas after a long delay, we reflect with the duo on the destined journey from page to screen, while going into larger detail about how John Krasinski and Emily Blunt helped flesh out the franchise-to-be...